klequis/diff-proj/README.md

 Source code of the To-Do list app for the Svelte tutorials at [Understanding client-side JavaScript frameworks](Understanding client-side JavaScript frameworks) series at MDN Web docs.

-## 05. Svelte advanced concepts
+## 06. Working with Svelte stores

-In the last article we added more features to our To-Do list and started to organize our app into components.
-In this article we will add the app's final features and further componentize our app.
-We will learn how to deal with reactivity issues related to updating objects and arrays.
-Then we will focus on some accessibility issues involving focus management.
-Finally, we will see how components can also expose methods and variables to access them programmatically.
+In the last article we completed the development of our app, organized it into components, and saw a couple of advanced techniques for dealing with reactivity, working with DOM nodes and exposing components functionality.
+In this case we will have a look at Svelte stores: a global data repository that holds value and that allows you to subscribe to it and get notified when the value changes.
+We will also see how to develop our own custom store to persist the todos information to local storage.

-You can see the complete content of this article [here](../05-advanced-concepts/Svelte_advanced_concepts.md) or at [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_reactivity_lifecycle_accessibility).
+You can see the complete content of this article [here](../06-stores/Svelte_stores.md) or at [MDN web docs](https://developer.mozilla.org/en-US/docs/Learn/Tools_and_testing/Client-side_JavaScript_frameworks/Svelte_stores).

-The source code to follow this article is in the `05-advanced-concepts` folder, you can download it with the `npx degit opensas/mdn-svelte-tutorial/05-advanced-concepts svelte-todo` command.
-You can also play with an online version using this Svelte [REPL](https://svelte.dev/repl/76cc90c43a37452e8c7f70521f88b698?version=3.23.2).
+The source code to follow this article is in the `06-stores` folder, you can download it with the `npx degit opensas/mdn-svelte-tutorial/06-stores svelte-todo` command.
+You can also play with an online version using this Svelte [REPL](https://svelte.dev/repl/d1fa84a5a4494366b179c87395940039?version=3.23.2).

 ---